 Is it do-able?
 I don’t see why not.
 I think, with the right intent, women from any number of religious backgrounds could work together this way, even if not all the Goddesses chosen were from their own pantheon; most deities seem pretty relaxed about the occasional thanks to someone else if help is needed.

 I don’t see the issues with women’s roles in society going away anytime soon.
-We might as well make the best of it and do what we can for ourselves.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+We might as well make the best of it and do what we can for ourselves.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio